Harmonic analysis for pulsar timing arrays: Methods and results

 We use the Savage-Dickey approach~\cite{10.2307/2958475} to calculate a Bayes factor for each multipole in our harmonic analyses, which is a measure of the evidence for the multipole in our model.
 The calculation methodology is provided in Appendix~\ref{app:savage-dickey}.
-Figure~\ref{fig:SDplot} shows the Savage-Dickey Bayes factors for multipoles up to $\ell=5$ in the nine harmonic analyses.
-General trends in Figure~\ref{fig:SDplot} are consistent with basic expectations; i.e., evidence for including higher multipoles increases as $T_{\rm obs}$ and $N_p$ increase due to increasing the SNR of the SGWB signal.
+Fig.~\ref{fig:SDplot} shows the Savage-Dickey Bayes factors for multipoles up to $\ell=5$ in the nine harmonic analyses.
+General trends in Fig.~\ref{fig:SDplot} are consistent with basic expectations; i.e., evidence for including higher multipoles increases as $T_{\rm obs}$ and $N_p$ increase due to increasing $\rho_{A_{\text{gw}}^2}$.
 We see there is decisive evidence for the quadrupole in all harmonic analyses.
-As the SNR of the SGWB signal increases, evidence for $\ell=3$ and $\ell=4$ becomes decisive; for 150 pulsars observed for 30 years, we see strong evidence for $\ell=5$.
-Multipoles $\ell>5$ are not shown in Figure~\ref{fig:SDplot}, because they do not show trending evidence (relative to increasing $T_{\rm obs}$ and $N_p$) for being included in the model.
+As $\rho_{A_{\text{gw}}^2}$ increases, evidence for $\ell=3$ and $\ell=4$ becomes decisive; for 150 pulsars observed for 30 years, we see strong evidence for $\ell=5$.
+Multipoles $\ell>5$ are not shown in Fig.~\ref{fig:SDplot}, because they do not show trending evidence (relative to increasing $T_{\rm obs}$ and $N_p$) for being included in the model.